plibither8/index/README.md

 * [tiiime](https://github.com/plibither8/tiiime) - ⏳ [Byld Hackathon v16] Your personal, crowd-sourced timetable
 * [rosaline](https://github.com/raghav-kukreti/rosaline) - 🎶 [InOut 6.0] AI-powered drum machine which generates unique drum tracks for your lead melodies

-## Command Line

-### Tools

-* [licensed](https://github.com/plibither8/licensed) - ⚖️ ✔️ licensed is an interactive command line tool to help you choose and add licenses to your projects
-* [github-feed-notifier](https://github.com/plibither8/github-feed-notifier) - 🔔 Desktop notifications for your GitHub dashboard — Native, cross-platform and configurable
-* [wakalogger](https://github.com/plibither8/wakalogger) - 🕒 Log your daily WakaTime coding activity to a secret Gist
-* [recent-activity-updater](https://github.com/plibither8/recent-activity-updater) - ✨ Script to update my "recent-activity.json" daily
-* [lastfm-top-artists](https://github.com/plibither8/lastfm-top-artists) - 📈 Collect user's top artists through time

-### Random Scripts

-* [index](https://github.com/plibither8/index) - 📂 All my repositories and projects I have worked on, indexed.
-Also contains code to generate the README file
-* [periodic-table-words--javascript](https://github.com/plibither8/periodic-table-words--javascript) - Program written in Node.js to determine whether a given string can be formed by some combination of the symbols of elements of the periodic table. ❗️
-* [periodic-table-words--python](https://github.com/plibither8/periodic-table-words--python) - Program written in Python to determine whether a given string can be formed by some combination of the symbols of elements of the periodic table. ❗️

 ## College Projects and Coursework